google/docsy/userguide/content/en/docs/Adding content/diagrams-and-formulae.md

   Add generated diagrams and scientific formulae to your site.
 ---

-NDocsy has built-in support for a number of diagram creation and typesetting tools you can use to add rich content to your site, including \\(\KaTeX\\), Mermaid, PlantUML, and MarkMap.
+Docsy has built-in support for a number of diagram creation and typesetting tools you can use to add rich content to your site, including \\(\KaTeX\\), Mermaid, PlantUML, and MarkMap.

 ## \\(\LaTeX\\) support with \\(\KaTeX\\)